• Skip to primary navigation

 4) DC Double Cellphone Charger

-A recent request from one of my followers Mr. Raja Gilse (via email), prompted me to design a DC double cellphone charger circuit that is able to facilitate charging of many cell phones simultaneously, let's learn how to make the circuit.
+A recent request from one of my followers Mr. Raja Gilse (via email), prompted me to design a DC double cellphone charger circuit that is able to facilitate charging of many cell phones simultaneously, I have explained how to make the circuit.

 I have already explained regarding a couple of DC to DC cellphone charging circuits, however all these are designed for charging a single cell phone.
 For charging more than one cell phone from an external DC source like an automobile battery, requires an elaborate circuit.